 Any entity honoring your Debit Card will be required to obtain approval or authorization for any transaction in accordance with the rules of an applicable System.
 With certain types of purchases (such as those made at restaurants, bars, beauty salons, hotels, rental car companies, or for fuel purchase made at the pump), your Debit Card may be preauthorized for an amount greater than the transaction amount placing a hold on your Available Funds until the merchant sends the final payment amount of your purchase.
 Holds may be initiated for a variety of reasons including, but not limited to, providing a security deposit, covering gratuities or incidentals, or ensuring your Debit Card has sufficient funds when the transaction is completed.
 Once the final payment amount is received, the preauthorization amount on hold will be removed.
 During this time, you will not have access to the funds on hold.
-A 90-day hold may be placed on the value on the Debit Card in the amount of the preauthorization request made by hotels and rental merchants.
+Holds up to 90 days may be placed on the Debit Card in the amount of a preauthorization request made by hotels and rental merchants.
 If the authorization request varies from the amount of the transaction the merchant subsequently submits to the System, settlement of the transaction may not remove the hold, which may remain on the Debit Card until the hold days have expired.
-If your Debit Card is subject to a hold, the value that is subject to the hold will not be available for other purposes.
+If your Debit Card is subject to a hold, the value that is subject to the hold may not be available for other purposes.

 You should get a receipt at the time you make any transaction using your Debit Card.
 You agree to retain, verify, and reconcile your transactions and receipts.

 Section X - Online Banking and Mobile App